sgh185/sgh185.github.io/_pages/about.md

 studies on computer systems, and I've worked as an undergraduate researcher and teaching assistant at NU's Department of Computer Science.

-My research interests lie in compilers, operating systems, and new technologies at the intersection of different layers of the computer systems stack --- "blending".
+My research interests lie in compilers, code-analyses and transformations, operating systems, and new technologies at the intersection of different layers of the computer systems stack
+--- "blending".

 I have made contributions to long-term research projects such as the [Interweaving Project](http://interweaving.org/) and the